Building Data Connection Applications

 To get started, first create a Developer Portal account and app.

-Add a New Data Connector Component
+Add a Data Connector Component

 - In your Developer Portal app, expand the Data Connector Components section.